al3xfar0s/al3xfar0s.github.io/_posts/2021-01-12-pihole-and-docker-how-to-enable-https.markdown

 sudo docker restart pihole
 {% endhighlight %}

-Let's create a cronjob and schedule it to run after your Let's Encrypt cronjob runs:
+The above has to run every time we generate a new certificate, let's create a cronjob and schedule it to run after your Let's Encrypt cronjob runs:

 {% highlight bash %}
 30 5 1 * * /home/dummyuser/upload-ssl-pi-hole.bash